How to trade financial markets

 When you first start thinking about trading financial markets, the idea of putting your capital at risk can seem daunting.
 However, you don’t have to throw yourself in at the deep end.
 You can practise trading in a risk-free environment first by using an IG demo account.

 When you create a demo, you’ll be given £10,000 in virtual funds that you can use to open and close positions.
-This will help you build your confidence trading CFDs and spread bets, and get to grips using our online platform.
+This will help you build your confidence trading CFDs, and get to grips using our online platform.

 If you’re confident in how to trade, you can open an account and start trading on live financial markets.